Jane Hooper

 Director of Undergraduate History Programs

-World History: Global and world history; Indian Ocean history; History of Madagascar
+World History: Global and world history; Indian Ocean history; History of Madagascar; history of slavery and slave trade

 Jane Hooper received her Ph.D. from Emory University in 2010.
 She teaches courses in global and Indian Ocean history, as well as the history of Africa and the slave trade.
 Her first book, Feeding Globalization: Madagascar and the Provisioning Trade, 1600-1800, was published in 2017 by Ohio University Press as part of their Indian Ocean Studies series.
-She has also written articles about pirates, the slave trade from the Indian Ocean to the Americas, and the Indian Ocean slave trade.
-Her second book, Yankees in the Indian Ocean: American Commerce and Whaling, 1786-1860, will be published in fall 2022.
+Her second book, Yankees in the Indian Ocean: American Commerce and Whaling, 1786-1860, was published in 2022 by Ohio University Press.
+She has also written articles about pirates, slavery, and the slave trade from the Indian Ocean to the Americas.

-Dr. Hooper is currently a co-PI on a three-year NEH production grant (Digital Projects for the Public) for “Global Passages: Creating a Public Database of Slaving Voyages across the Indian Ocean and Asia.”
+Dr. Hooper was a co-PI on a three-year NEH production grant (Digital Projects for the Public) for “Global Passages: Creating a Public Database of Slaving Voyages across the Indian Ocean and Asia.”
 The database will ultimately be incorporated into the SlaveVoyages website (slavevoyages.org).

 Current Research

-She is currently researching the experiences of those living on tiny islands in the Indian Ocean during the age of emancipation.
+She is currently researching the experiences of those enslaved in the Seychelles during the age of emancipation.

 Selected Publications